-If you have a dog, Filey Bay is a great place to walk him or her.
+Filey was recently voted one of the UK’s best beaches and it is very popular with families.
+If you have a dog, Filey Bay is a great place for a dog walk.
 Much of the Bay has a large, sandy beach.
-The full bay stretches from Filey Brigg at the northern end through Filey town, Primrose Valley and Hunmanby Gap.
+The full bay stretches from the Brigg at the northern end through the town, Primrose Valley and Hunmanby Gap.
 It continues past Reighton to Speeton Sands at the southern end, a walk of five miles.
-You can start this walk at several points along the bay making for a short or long walk as you wish.
+You can start this walk at several points along the bay making for a short or long walk, as you wish.

-The Country Park on the top of Filey Brigg has ample car parking, which is “Pay and Display” throughout the summer months and free in the winter.
-If you don’t feel like paying for car parking, some free street parking is available in Filey itself.
-From Filey it’s a short walk down to the beach and you can miss out the Brigg part of the walk.
+The Country Park on the top of the Brigg has ample car parking, which is “Pay and Display” throughout the summer months and free in the winter.
+If you don’t feel like paying for car parking, some free street parking is available in the town itself.
+From Filey town, it’s a short walk down to the beach and you can miss out the Brigg part of the walk.